Medicare Supplement Plan F

 - Whether or not you smoke

 People who purchased these high-deductible options had to pay Original Medicare deductibles, coinsurance and copayments until they hit the amount of their deductible.
-This meant you had to pay $2,370 out of your own pocket in 2021 before your Plan F coverage kicked in.
+In 2023, you have to pay $2,700 out of your own pocket before your F coverage kicks in.

 Can You Enroll in Medicare Supplement Plan F Insurance?